flikka/pres/PITCHME.md

 ---
 **(New and unchartered) collaborative constellations is the only way to succeed.**
 </br></br>
-- *The mainstream line cannot do this on their own*
+- The mainstream line cannot do this on their own
-- *BUT NOR CAN THE SPECIALISTS* |
+- NOR CAN THE SPECIALISTS |

 ---?image=assets/images/values.png